-Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use knowledge and understanding of science and technology, together with design strategies, to solve practical problems.
-Engineering standards are denoted with a gear icon \diamond .
+Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use design strategies in conjunction with knowledge and understanding of science and technology to solve practical problems.
+Engineering standards are denoted with a gear icon.
 Through guided participation in the engineering design process, students construct a device that uses light or sound to communicate.

-Waves and Their Applications in Technologies for Information Transfer Wave Properties 1 Carry out investigations to provide evidence that the vibrations of matter can make sound and sound can make matter vibrate.
-Examples: striking a tuning fork, plucking a guitar string, holding a piece of paper near a sound system speaker 2 Use evidence from observations to explain that light is necessary in order for an object to be seen.
-Cause and Effect 3 Plan and carry out investigations to determine how light is affected when it interacts with various types of materials.
+Waves and Their Applications in Technologies for Information Transfer Wave Properties Carry out investigations to provide evidence that the vibrations of matter can make sound and sound can make matter vibrate.
+Examples: striking a tuning fork, plucking a guitar string, holding a piece of paper near a sound system speaker Use evidence from observations to explain that light is necessary in order for an object to be seen.
+Plan and carry out investigations to determine how light is affected when it interacts with various types of materials.
+Examples: transparent, translucent, opaque, reflective Cause and Effect

-Examples: transparent, translucent, opaque, reflective 4 Design and construct a device that uses light or sound waves to send a communication signal over a distance.
-Examples: using a light or a sound to communicate an action or a warning From Molecules to O Organisms: Structures and Processes External Structures 5 Use information from observations to explain how various external features help living things survive, grow, and meet their needs.
-Examples: a rose's thorns, a giraffe's long neck Structure and Function Growth and Development 6 Obtain information from text and other media to provide evidence that parents and their offspring engage in patterns of behavior that help the offspring survive.
+4. Design and construct a device that uses light or sound waves to send a communication signal over a distance.
+Examples: using a light or a sound to communicate an action or a warning From Molecules to Organisms: Structures and Processes External Structures 5.
+Use information from observations to explain how various external features help living things survive, grow, and meet their needs.
+Examples: a rose's thorns, a giraffe's long neck Structure and Function Growth and Development 6.
+Obtain information from text and other media to provide evidence that parents and their offspring engage in patterns of behavior that help the offspring survive.
 Examples: Offspring send signals such as crying or other vocalization and the parent responds by comforting, feeding, and protecting the offspring.
-Patterns Heredity: Inher itanc e and Variation of Traits Inherited Traits and Environmental Impact 7 Make observations to identify the similarities and differences between offspring and their parents.
-Examples: flowers from the same kind of plant being the same shape, but differing in size; dog being same breed as parent, but differing in fur color or pattern Patterns Earth's Place in the l Universe Sun, Moon, and Stars 8 Observe, describe, and predict patterns of the sun, moon, and stars as they appear in the sky.
-Patterns 9 Use observations of seasonal sunrise and sunset patterns to describe the relationship between the number of hours of daylight and the time of year.
-Patterns 2023 Alabama Course of Study: Science 21
+Patterns Heredity: Inheritance and Variation of Traits Inherited Traits and Environmental Impact 7.
+Make observations to identify the similarities and differences between offspring and their parents.
+Examples: flowers from the same kind of plant being the same shape, but differing in size; dog being same breed as parent, but differing in fur color or pattern Patterns Earth's Place in the Universe Sun, Moon, and Stars 8.
+Observe, describe, and predict patterns of the sun, moon, and stars as they appear in the sky.9.
+Use observations of seasonal sunrise and sunset patterns to describe the relationship between the number of hours of daylight and the time of year.
+Patterns

 Students enter second grade with prior knowledge and skills that enable them to formulate answers to questions as they expand their comprehension of the world around them.
 Through continued exploration, they acquire new information and construct models.
-Explicit science instruction is critical for developing scientific literacy and fostering students' curiosities.
+Explicit science instruction is critical for developing scientific literacy and fostering students' curiosity.

 Students in Grade 2 learn disciplinary core ideas from the scientific domains of physical, life, and Earth and space sciences.
 In the physical sciences core idea, "Matter and Interactions," students explore the physical properties and structure of matter.
-In the core idea from the life sciences, "Ecosystems: Interactions, Energy, and Dynamics," students explore plant needs and interactions among living things within habitats.
+In the core idea from life sciences, "Ecosystems: Interactions, Energy, and Dynamics," students explore plant needs and interactions among living things within habitats.
 In the Earth and space sciences core idea, "Earth's Systems," students identify and simulate Earth's events and physical features.